eschriek/rtmpdump-android/README.md

 rtmpdump-android
 ================

-Rtmpdump utility ported to android
+Rtmpdump utility ported to android (With a little UI)